Weakly globular double categories and weak units: Fair -categories

-\begin{remark} As observed in \cite{Kock2006}*{\S 3.1} to give a fair $2$-category $X$ it is enough to give the following data: \begin{itemize} \item [a)] A discrete category of objects $\clO=X_{\dt}$, a category of arrows $\clA=X_{\dd}$ and a category of weak units $\clU=X_{\dld}$ together with a commuting diagram
+In defining fair 2-categories we consider $\zuD$ as a coloured category in which the coloured arrows are the ones sent to identities by $\pi:\zuD\rw\zD$, while $\Cat$ is a coloured category in which the coloured arrows are the equivalences of categories. \begin{definition}\cite{Kock2006} A fair 2-category is a colour-preserving functor $X:\zuDop\rw\Cat$ such that $X_0$ is a discrete category and all the Segal maps \eqref{segal-eq5.1} are isomorphisms.
+We denote by $\fair{2}$ the category of fair 2-categories. \end{definition} Given $X\in\fair{2}$ we sometimes denote $X_0=\clO$, $X_1=\clA$, $X_{v[1]}=\clU$ and call them categories of objects, arrows and weak units respectively.
+It is shown in \cite{Kock2006} that the two functors $\clU\rightrightarrows\clO$ coincide. \begin{remark} As observed in \cite{Kock2006}*{\S 3.1} to give a fair $2$-category $X$ it is enough to give the following data: \begin{itemize} \item [a)] A discrete category of objects $\clO=X_{0}$, a category of arrows $\clA=X_{1}$ and a category of weak units $\clU=X_{v[1]}$ together with a serially commuting diagram